-- 7.1.4 An application for sick leave of more than 3 days is to be supported by a medical certificate or any other evidence that is acceptable to the employer. - 7.1.5 The entitlements for sick leave are prescribed in a Directive relating to Sick Leave, issued by the Industrial Relations Minister under section 34 of the Public Service Act 1996.
+- 7.1.4 An application for sick leave of more than 3 days is to be supported by a medical certificate or any other evidence that is acceptable to the employer. - 7.1.5 The conditions and entitlements for sick leave are prescribed in the Sick Leave Directive, as issued and amended by the Minister responsible for industrial relations in accordance with section 54 of the Public Service Act 2008.